Chapter 1:

 “It’s real,” Sakura said.

-“Yup!
-Thanks.”
+“Yes thank you.”
 Hisui rolled another form, then stuck it on Yukimura’s scarf.
-His cowardice was more layered; had she been an acquaintance and he would’ve shoved it back elsewhere, but since this was–almost certainly–their first interaction, he simply took it and bit back the insult.
+His cowardice was more layered; had she been an acquaintance and he would’ve rammed it into her face, but since this was—almost certainly—their first interaction, he simply took it and bit back the insult.

 As Sakura walked to my side of the table, I went back to Love Love!
 My First Love!?.
 Nothing to do here.
 Nothing to see here.
-It was one thing to like her and another to want to interact with her.
-Thanks.
+It was one thing to like her and another to want to interact with her, yes thank you.

 I almost dropped it when Yukimura asked, “Are you seriously signing that?” but then I realized he was talking to Aoko.